 At its heart, this truly is traditional living!
 No one can do it all themselves, particularly when it comes to putting your own food by.
 Throw a harvest party and get the job done!

 Take short breaks from the harvest and put your feet up.
 Every day offers at least one opportunity!
 Perhaps when the pressure canner is jiggling away?
 Take a breather in whatever manner best refreshes you!

 When weariness sets in, its easy to lose focus.
 Half the battle is in your mind!
 Instead of looking at and dreading the work before you, find something else to focus on.

 Put on your favorite music.
 Listen to a podcast.
 Play an audio book.
 Have a child read to you.
-Suddenly, the task becomes very manageable and will be accomplished before you know it!
+Suddenly, the task becomes manageable and will be done before you know it!

 Harvest Practice #6: Awareness of Surroundings

 Instead of rushing through every task, take 15 seconds to acknowledge your surroundings.